LarksGUIS/Larks-GUI/README.md

 # Larks-GUI
 A stable and free GUI.

-Our GUIS/Scripts are copyrighted.
+Our GUI is copyrighted.
 Please do not steal them.

+Our scripts ARENT copyrighted, all we did was find them.